PSC-CoTC/PSC-FRAM-Admin/help/import-file-readme.md

 Validation Config Variable | Description
 ------------ | -------------
- `validate.catch` | Checks that the flags are set appropriate for the catches provided (e.g. nonselective/mark-selective fisheries)
+ `validate.catch` | Checks that the flags are appropriately set for the catches provided (e.g. nonselective/mark-selective fisheries)
  `validate.fisheries` | Checks that all the fisheries are represented in the import file for the person responsible `validate.mark.info` |  Checks that mark rate information is provided if a mark-selective fishery is identified